kunalj101/python_intro_hackathon/chapter5.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package

-msg_bad1 = "Try again"
-msg_success = "Yes!
-We should always treat missing value"
+msg_bad1 = "You should first perform the pre processing steps" msg_success = "Great!
+Go ahead with modeling exercise"

 # Use test_mc() to grade multiple choice exercises.
 # Pass the correct option (Action, option 2 in the instructions) to correct.